This post may contain affiliate links. Please see our disclosure policy.

 I’m sensitive to bananas – what can I substitute?

-I recommend substituting in 1 cup of pumpkin puree in place of the mashed bananas for a similar recipe, or making one of my other recipes like these delicious cinnamon oatmeal muffins.
+I recommend substituting in 1 cup of pumpkin puree in place of the mashed bananas for a similar recipe, or making one of my other recipes like these delicious strawberry cream cheese muffins, pumpkin jumbo muffins, or cinnamon oatmeal muffins.

 What is the secret to making moist muffins?